 2.1 The team consists of a part time Consultant Occupational Health Physician (2.5 days p/w); two Occupational Health Physicians (1 day p/w each); Senior Occupational Health Nurse and Occupational Health Nurse (full time); Senior Health and Fitness Adviser and Health and Fitness Adviser (full time); Administrative support is provided by a Senior Medical Administrator, two part time Medical Secretaries and one Administrative Assistant.
-Some services i.e. physiotherapy, investigations, specialist advice and intervention and psychotherapy, are provided through an outsourced / partnership arrangement.
+Some services (physiotherapy, investigations, specialist advice and intervention and psychotherapy) are provided through an outsourced / partnership arrangement.

 - 2.2 The Occupational Health Unit aims to maximise the health, well-being, efficiency and morale of Fire and Rescue personnel and to minimise the risks to which they may be exposed as a result of working practices and the working environment - 2.3 The activities of the OHU span a wide range of services as detailed in Appendix 1.
-Consultations, routine medicals, pre-employment medicals and the work involved in progressing with the investigation and treatment of incapacitating or potentially incapacitating medical conditions is the core element of services provided. - 2.4 A key benefit to the work undertaken in 2.3 above is the substantial savings attributable to maintaining the health of the organisation's employees and minimising the cost of sickness absence.
+Consultations, routine medicals, pre-employment medicals and the work involved in progressing with the investigation and treatment of incapacitating or potentially incapacitating medical conditions form the core element of services provided. - 2.4 The above arrangements provide substantial savings in maintaining the health of the organisation's workforce whilst minimising the cost of sickness absence where possible.
 Details of consultations and investigation/treatment services are provided below.